fieldtrip/website/tutorial/connectivity.md

 We start with determining the motor cortex as the region of interest.
 At the [end of the coherence tutorial](/tutorial/coherence#appendix_1localisation_of_neuronal_sources_coherent_with_the_emg_using_beamformers) it is demonstrated how to make a 3-D reconstruction of the cortico-muscolar coherence (CMC) using the DICS algorithm.
 That source reconstruction serves as starting point for this analysis.

-You can download the result from the DICS reconstruction from the [FieldTrip FTP server (source.mat)](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/connectivity/source.mat)
+You can download the (source.mat)(https://download.fieldtriptoolbox.org/tutorial/connectivity/source.mat) file with the result from the DICS reconstruction.

 We will first determine the position on which the cortico-muscular coherence is the largest.